geekmaros/respond-io/README.md

-# Respond.ai Frontend Technical Assessment - Flow Chart Application
+# Respond.io Frontend Technical Assessment - Flow Chart Application

 This is a frontend technical assessment project for [Respond.ai](https://respond.io/), implementing a flow chart based on a dataset provided in `data.json` within the `public` folder.